-A series of strikes are planned by the EIS, the union which represents teaching staff, the first took place on Wednesday 16 January 2019.
-The next strike is due to take place Tuesday 5 February.
+A series of strikes are planned by the EIS, the union which represents teaching staff.
+The next strike is due to take place Thursday, 21 March.

 We will aim to run as many classes as possible however to ensure the safety and wellbeing of our students some classes have been cancelled.
 If this affects you, you will have received a communication from the College via email or post.